tenzir/tenzir/web/blog/from-slack-to-discord/index.md

 - **Invitation**: Unlimited invite links that do not expire.

-- **Inclusion**: users can self-assign their preferred pronouns.
+- **Inclusion**: Users can self-assign their preferred pronouns.

-We hope that the majority of our Slack users understand these concerns and will rejoice with us over at Discord.
+We hope that the majority of our Slack users understand these concerns and will join us over at Discord.
 See you there!